Updates to the EA's OMA Scheme

 How can SOCOTEC help?

 SOCOTEC provides OMA audit assistance and offers a number of OMA-related training courses for operators, including OMA preparation courses, operator permit awareness, BS EN 14181 requirements and MCERTS revision.
-If you require further information on how SOCOTEC can assist your organisation with its emissions monitoring requirements, click here or contact our Air & Emissions team.
+If you require further information on how SOCOTEC can assist your organisation with its emissions monitoring requirements, click here.